-Recital Durations:
+Recital Durations

-- o Full Recital- approximately one hour in length, avoiding intermission where possible. - o Half Recitals- are usually combined with another half recital to equal approximately one hour - o Joint Full Recitals- must be approved by the studio teacher(s); may not exceed 75 minutes.
+Full Recitals should be approximately 50 minutes in length Half recitals approximately 25 minutes in length; usually combined to equal approximately one hour.
+Joint Full Recitals must be approved by the studio instructor(s) and may not exceed 75 minutes.